Sawatzky Equine Services

 Our colt starting background comes from Roland's 25+ years starting young horses and 5 years of showing as a professional Reiner.
 He chose to build the business on his expertise in starting young horses in order to be home for his family.

-Fast-forward to 2021, and we have grown into a team of trainers that love to collaborate for the good of both horses and humans.
+We have grown into a team of trainers that love to collaborate for the good of both horses and humans.
 We are evolving our Partnership-Based approach to business and training horses to empower our team and customers to achieve their horsemanship goals.

 Sawatzky Equine is also becoming a go-to place for many folks to explore and diversify in obstacle-based horsemanship and sport, spearheaded by our Associate Trainer, Melissa Glowinski, who is competitive at the Professional level in Extreme Cowboy Racing.
 Melissa also brings her expertise and enthusiasm to co-teach our six-week Colt Starting School program, alongside Roland.